-First things first: Every new RIA must submit a Form ADV filing before getting started.
-It’s highly recommended to work with a compliance consultant to help navigate the registration process, but let’s take a look at 6 common pitfalls to avoid.
+Every new RIA must submit a Form ADV filing before getting started.
+Working with a compliance consultant to help navigate the registration process is recommended.

 Reviewing the 1,078 examinations in the NASAA report, the most common pitfalls advisors stumble into on their ADV are: